shawngraham/cdh2020/content/en/tutorials/command-line-mac.md

 For example, let's say I want to go to the folder I have on my desktop, `HIST3000`.
 First, I'm going to type `cd` which stands for **"change directory"**.

 The next part after `cd` is like you're thinking about where you want to go, then typing it out!
-So first I need to get to my desktop, and then I want to be in my folder for `HIST3000`.
+So first I need to get to my desktop, and then I want to be in my folder for (say) my `HIST3000` class.
 My entire command looks like this:

 ```
 cd Desktop/HIST3000